ScottEgan/ScottEgan.github.io/_posts/2020-01-12-Netatmo-Dashboard.md

 3. Go to the **Adding Authentication to InfluxDB** section and do all steps
 4. Now you should have an influx database up and running that will start on reboot

-## 4. Write a script to handle the data
+## 4. Use a script to pull data from Netatmo and write it to the database

 1. See [fetchAndWriteData.py](https://github.com/ScottEgan/NetatmoDataGather).
 This file was was adapted from github user [arnesund](https://gist.github.com/arnesund/29ffa1cdabacabe323d3bc45bc7db3fb)
 2. I think netatmo stores data every 10min so set code to run every 8